phlalx/sawadee/README.md

  * At regular interval, we look for the first not yet requested piece that is owned by the peer and request all the blocks.

 This is still very basic, a lot remains to be done.
 Immediate next steps:
-* Manage multiple peers
 * see which block to request based on rarity first
 * re-request block if needed
-* don't request blocks at regular interval but as soon as possible
+* don't request blocks at regular interval (polling) but as soon as possible
 * Dealing with failure.
 Catch exception in async jobs and pack them in return values.

 ### Resources and libs